darwinia-network/crab-docs/docs/builders/tools/truffle.md

 ---
 title: Truffle
 sidebar_position: 6
-description: Learn how to configure Truffle to add a local Pangolin development node and the Pangolin TestNet as networks for testing and deploying Solidity smart contracts.
+description: Learn how to configure Truffle to add a local Darwinia development node and the Pangolin TestNet as networks for testing and deploying Solidity smart contracts.
 ---

 # Truffle